As an Amazon Associate, I earn from qualifying purchases. Please read my Full Affiliates Disclosure here.

 Like someone I know would say, you cannot rush perfection and that goes for today’s recipe.
 It was a labour of love in making the roasted chicken suya and the caramelised onions and believe me, it all went within minutes of making it.
 Fastest fingers first, hahaha.
 After making my chicken suya, I allowed it to rest for some few minutes before diving into it.
 Who needs burger bun when you can just have Agege bread?
 Everyone enjoyed it.
 Do you know you can make caramelised onions and keep it in the fridge or freezer?
 See, not much stress after all as you will still be enjoying it after weeks of making it and remember to keep the heat down when making it and all would be fine in the kitchen department.

-Ingredients for chicken suya
+Ingredients for my oven baked chicken suya

 6 Chicken thighs, any part would do (I have used soft chicken for this recipe)